MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui3/index.md

 ### Controls and features

+The current (February 2020) update to the Alpha brings the addition of a chromium-based Microsoft Edge [WebView2](https://github.com/microsoft/microsoft-ui-xaml/issues/1658).
+This Alpha release of the WebView2 has the following limitations worth noting:

+* A limited API/feature set
+  - See [API draft](https://github.com/microsoft/microsoft-ui-xaml-specs/blob/master/active/WebView2/WebView2_spec.md) for more details
+* Current Beta version of Microsoft Edge is required
+  - Note: if Microsoft Edge is later upgraded, there is no guarantee that the WebView2 will continue to work
+* Inclusion of the public [Microsoft Edge core WebView2 Nuget package](https://www.nuget.org/packages/Microsoft.Web.WebView2) is necessary
+    - The [version 0.8.355](https://www.nuget.org/packages/Microsoft.Web.WebView2/) of the above Nuget package is known to work
+* Accessibility support is not complete
+* Z-order issue
+    - Alpha WebView2 will always render on top of all other content
+* Keyboard input integration is limited
+    - Basic keyboard input is working, however other text input scenarios are yet to be completed
+* Touch input does not work correctly when using DPI scaling
+  - Leave your DPI at 100% if you would like to utilize touch input in the WebView2

-The following list shows the UI controls and features that are not included (or not fully functional) in the first Alpha build.
+The following list shows the UI controls and features that are not included (or not fully functional) in the current Alpha build.

 * [AcrylicBrush](https://docs.microsoft.com/uwp/api/windows.ui.xaml.media.acrylicbrush)
 * [AppWindow](https://docs.microsoft.com/windows/uwp/design/layout/app-window) functionality including [ElementCompositionPreview.GetAppWindowContent](https://docs.microsoft.com/uwp/api/windows.ui.xaml.hosting.elementcompositionpreview.getappwindowcontent) and [ElementCompositionPreview.SetAppWindowContent](https://docs.microsoft.com/uwp/api/windows.ui.xaml.hosting.elementcompositionpreview.setappwindowcontent)